How to Preserve Collagen: What Works & What’s a Waste

 Why Prevention Matters More Than Correction

-Collagen is the structural protein that gives skin its firmness and resilience.
-Aging, stress, sun exposure, and inflammation gradually break it down faster than the body can replace it.
+Collagen is what gives skin its firmness, structure, and bounce.
+Aging, stress, sun exposure, and inflammation break it down faster than your body can replace it.
+The best strategies do one of two things: slow the breakdown or support rebuilding.
+Anything that causes repeated irritation, inflammation, or barrier damage speeds loss instead.

 If You Do Nothing Else, Do These